7 Google Analytics Tips to Improve Your SEO

 But how, exactly?

 Before you get started, be sure to sync your Google Search Console with your Google Analytics account so you can review and measure all aspects of organic traffic.
 You can do this within Analytics.
-Just follow each provided step (Acquisition > Search Console > Queries)
+Just follow each provided step once in one of the Search Console options (Acquisition > Search Console > click one of the Search Console options).

-Metric 1: Organic traffic (Behavior -> Site content -> All pages)
+Metric 1: Organic Search traffic (Acquisition -> All Traffic -> Channels)

 The organic traffic to your site is one of the best indicators of your SEO strengths and weaknesses.
 If your site has strong SEO, it will generate organic traffic from specific targeted search terms—and not just brand search.
 But sometimes generating organic traffic seems a little mysterious.
 Some pages get it, some pages don’t.
 How do you control and increase your organic traffic (and the SEO associated with it)?
 Here are a few tips to get started.